-Consider becoming a supporter via my Patreon page if you like the work I am producing.
-Or you may donate BTC to: 3EavbnvUeedXXxGEjX6YDthb4C4eVvuKs9.
+Consider making a purchase if you like my work.
 Prints are available to purchase in the Menu’s Store Link above.
 After your print order is placed, I will manually resize the original tiff image and create an order with Bay Photo and have the image shipped to you.
 Profits will go towards funding the purchase of a new microscope and, once that is acquired, additional meteorite thin sections.
 Also, you may email me any custom order.

 For most pictures I can print individual images which composed the mosaic upon special request.
 Additionally, I can sell you custom photo album books created via Bay Photo.
 These have a price range of $150 – $300.
 Sample pictures of the books are located in the Galleries.

 Images are processed mostly with free software, including Picture Window Pro 7.0, GIMP, and ImageMagick®.
 However, the image focus stacking is done with proprietary software called Zerene Stacker.
 And if the image is too large for my personal desktop to handle (RAM size), the stitching and processing is done with GIMP on a cloud server via Nomachine.

 If your camera is supported by digiCamControl, I would highly recommend this free software application over the expensive name-brand tethering software solutions.
 If you have a Nikon, this will save you $190.